It's Rush Limbaugh, the EIB network, having more fun than a human being should be allowed to have.

 That's just a thought.

-Speaking of all of this, now we had I had this story yesterday, and I purposely waited all day today to add to it.
+Speaking of all of this, now we had, I had this story yesterday, and I purposely waited all day today to add to it.

 And I have to tell you, I haven't seen it anywhere.

-It may well, it may have been reported, but I'm telling you, a big deal is not being made of this.
+Well, it may have been reported, but I'm telling you, a big deal is not being made of this.

 Police made a disturbing discovery yesterday outside the Wisconsin State Capitol building, dozens of rounds of live ammunition.

-The building has been the scene of angry protests by thousands of people over Governor Scott Walker's proposal to curb collective bargaining rights of state workers, deputies found 11 rounds at one entrance of the building, 29 rounds at another, and a single bullet was discovered at a third entrance.
+The state workers' deputies found 11 rounds at one entrance of the building, 29 rounds at another, and a single bullet was discovered at a third entrance.

 It's not known who left them behind.

-Now imagine if this story were the same with one difference.
+Now, imagine if this story were the same with one difference.

 The ammo was found on the site of a Tea Party rally.

-Now let me speculate.
+Now, let me speculate.

 Obama would immediately give a speech.